ietf-wg-ohai/oblivious-http/draft-thomson-http-oblivious.md

 specification.
 Clients need to consider these tracking vectors when choosing a discovery method.
 Applications using this design should provide accommodations to mitigate tracking use key configurations.

+# Operational and Deployment Considerations {#deployment}

+Using Oblivious HTTP adds both cryptographic and latency to requests relative to a simple HTTP request-response exchange.
+Deploying proxy services that are on path between clients and servers avoids adding significant additional delay due to network topology.
+A study of a similar system {{ODoH}} found that deploying proxies close to servers was most effective in minimizing additional latency.

+Oblivious HTTP might be incompatible with network interception regimes, such as those that rely on configuring clients with trust anchors and intercepting TLS connections.
+While TLS might be intercepted successfully, interception middleboxes devices might not receive updates that would allow Oblivious HTTP to be correctly identified using the media types defined in {{media-types}}.

+Oblivious HTTP has a simple key management design that is not trivially altered to enable interception by intermediaries.
+Clients that are configured to enable interception might choose to disable Oblivious HTTP in order to ensure that content is accessible to middleboxes.

 # IANA Considerations